-GRADING: The C.S. grade is Pass/Fail.
-Pass is a 90 (Edline number grades just reflect completion of requirements and do not reflect number on the report card.)
+GRADING: The Community Service grade is Pass/Fail.
+Pass is a 90 (Infinite Campus number grades just reflect completion of requirements and do not reflect the number on the report card.)
 A failing grade is a 60.

-ACADEMIC INTEGRITY: Disciplinary action will occur for any student who has submitted forged or false documentation for community service.
+ACADEMIC INTEGRITY FOR COMMUNITY SERVICE HOURS: Disciplinary action will occur for any student who has submitted forged or false documentation for community service.
 The student will not receive academic credit for the service and the matter will be handled in a manner consistent with School District of Philadelphia guidelines and Central High School's Academic Integrity Policy.
 HOURS WILL BE VERIFIED.
-IF YOU HAVE ANY QUESTIONS, PLEASE SEE YOUR SPONSOR.
+IF YOU HAVE ANY OUESTIONS, PLEASE SEE YOUR SPONSOR.

-LIBRARY
+BARNWELL LIBRARY

-Library hours are scheduled to be from 7:15 a.m. to 5:00 p.m. pending full staffing.
+Library hours will be determined and pending staffing availability.
 The library is a place for reading, quiet study, accessing the Internet and doing research.
-It is not a recreation area, and is not a lunchroom.
-Eating and loud talking are forbidden in the library.
-Books are to be returned on time.
-A monetary fine will be assessed if they are late.
+It is not a place for socialization and is not a lunchroom.
+Therefore, loud talking and eating are forbidden.
+Books can be borrowed for two weeks.
+A monetary fine is assessed for late returns.
 The library is the academic hub of the school.
-Research possibilities should be thoroughly investigated and utilized.
+Research, reading, and reflection are encouraged.
+The rules of the library must be followed.
+Any student not following the rules may lose library privileges.

-COUNSELING
+SCHOOL COUNSELING